gerardroche/sublime_five_easy_color_schemes/README.md

 *This is a work in progress.
 Please do not hesitate to open issues.*

-The goal is to group a maximum of five schemes, each with a light and dark mode, in one package *(three have yet to be selected #1)*, ensure they are good, polished, well tested, and of the highest quality.
+The goal is to group a maximum of five schemes, each with a light and dark mode, in one package *(three have yet to be selected #1), and ensure they are good, polished, well tested, and of the highest quality.

 ## Overview